Saturday, June 7, 2025

 Youth flower planting activity with Los Jardineros Garden Club of Taos

-Face painting vendors
+Face painting - free

 Put your name in for a door prize